love. week twenty two.

 But maybe I’ve got it all wrong.

-But even as I felt that intimacy was very important, I could never quite grasp what it is that the word refers to.
+But even as I felt that intimacy was very important, I could never quite grasp what that word refers to.
 What exactly am I looking for when I search for intimacy?
 More problematic, though, was the lurking feeling that intimacy itself (and therefore my search for it), was simply a myth.

 The question is double: firstly, what does intimacy really mean?
 And secondly, does it even exist?

-So, today I happened to go to a café to read and write.
+Today I happened to go to a café to read and write.
 I was sitting at a table outside, gazing out onto the sunlit intersection.
 (I’m actually at Sunday's, on the corner of Broome and Orchard.)
 It’s a familiar and pleasant scene.
 I’m around the corner from my apartment, so I know this corner well.
 I got a coffee here yesterday as well.
 The sun is shining, the mood is happy.

-There was a moment when, as I looked up from my book, a switched in my mind flipped, and I suddenly felt, not attracted to, but taken in by the scene.
+There was a moment when, as I looked up from my book, a switch in my mind flipped, and I suddenly felt, not attracted to, but taken in by the scene.
 The scene consumed me.